LittleMonks/wp-db-cleaner/README.txt

 == Description ==

 A wordpress cleaner plugin to help find and remove orphan, duplicate and missing data.

+= Contributing to WP DB Cleaner =
+If you have a patch, or stumbled upon an issue with WP DB Cleaner, you can contribute this back to the code.
+Submit your pull request or issue on [Github wp-db-cleaner](https://github.com/mehulkaklotar/wp-db-cleaner)

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

-== Screenshots ==
+= From your WordPress dashboard =

+1. Visit 'Plugins > Add New'
+2. Search for 'WP DB Cleaner'
+3. Activate WP DB Cleaner from your Plugins page.
+4. Go to WordPress Tools menu -> WP DB Clean.

+= From WordPress.org =

+1. Download WP DB Cleaner.
+2. Upload the 'wp-db-cleaner' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+3. Activate WP DB Cleaner from your Plugins page.
+4. Go to WordPress Tools menu -> WP DB Clean.

 == Changelog ==

 = 1.0 =
-* A change since the previous version.
+* Initial beta release